gillesbouyer/Hooper/assignments/week-13-containers/README.md

     ``` docker --version ```

     If you see something like `Docker version 20.10.13, build a224086`, you have successfully installed Docker.

-    If you see an error relating to permissions - please follow [these steps](https://docs.docker.com/engine/install/linux-postinstall/)!

 3. Create a `.dockerignore` file in your project directory.
 Make sure that the `.dockerignore` file is in the root directory.